CommandPost/CommandPost-DeveloperGuide/final_cut_pro/package_contents/README.md

 `PROGRAM:Bloodhound  PROJECT:Motion-29551.8.52`

-I don't think this is much help to FCPX Hacks.
+I don't think this is much help to CommandPost.

 ### CoreMedia